Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs)

 \subsection{Dynamic Trade-off between Exploration and Communication}

-The Value of Movement ($VoM$) was initially proposed by \cite{139}.
-It creates a time-increasing incentive for communication, which decreases to a minimum value once a data exchange is performed.
-In the current proposal, $VoM$ was modified so that it represents, in different scenarios, a behavioural reward or penalty, as presented in Eq. \ref{new_VoM}.

-In this case, $s_{i}$ represents the step of the last data exchange of agent $i$.
-The parameter $\tau_i = \frac{lifetime_i}{n_{meetings}}$, represents the maximum interval between meetings. $n_{meetings}$ is a reference (soft-contraint) for the number of meetings that a NART agent has during a mission.
-This parameter is defined by the user.
-At last, $lifetime_i$ is the number of steps in the path of $UAV_i$.
+In this work, cooperation is a communication-dependent event, defined as in Eq. \ref{coop}, that simultaneously considers a need to report and an ability to communicate.
+The reporting requirement derives from expected mission development and the parameter $n_{meetings}$.
+The ability to communicate reflects the limitations of user-defined radio technology and the influence of physical phenomena (e.g., signal fading).

+The cooperation component $C_i(s)$ comprises two agent components at each step: its need for communication, given by the proposed adaptation of $VoM$, and its respective ability to exchange data, given $CSI_i(s)$.
+The $C_i(s)$ value represents a dynamic reward or a penalty, as presented in Fig. \ref{DynamicCoopIncentives}.

-The dynamic trade-off between exploration and communication can be explained as a high-level behavioural loop, as illustrated in Fig. \ref{loop_comm}.
-When an agent requires communication ($VoM_i > 0$), a reward is given if the $CSI$ between the agent $i$ and a teammate $j$ allows a data exchange between them.
-Consequently, if the $CSI_{i,j}$ is negative, a penalty is given, since communication is not possible.
+When an agent requires communication (i.e. has urgency to communicate), $VoM_i > 0$.
+Given $CSI_i = CSI_j = csi_{i,j}$, a reward is given if the $csi_{i,j}$ between the agent $i$ and a teammate $j$ allows a data exchange between them.
+Consequently, if the $csi_{i,j}$ is negative, a penalty is given, since communication is not possible even though agent $i$ has an urgency to report.

 Once a data exchange takes place, the $VoM$ of both agents is reset to the minimum value.
 The agents must disperse after a data exchange to continue exploring the environment.
 In this case, the $VoM$ of each agent has a negative value.
 Each agent will then receive a reward if their $CSI$ is also negative.
 Otherwise, a penalty is given.
+The dynamic trade-off between exploration and communication can be explained as a high-level behavioural loop, as illustrated in Fig. \ref{loop_comm}.